-Download this list of FVPSA-funded national technical assistance and training resource centers and culturally specific institutes.
+Download more information on FVPSA-funded national technical assistance and training resource centers and culturally specific institutes.
 You may also download Domestic Violence Resource Network Organization Descriptions and the Domestic Violence Services Network Infographic.

 The Family Violence Prevention and Services Act is the primary federal funding stream for State and Territorial Domestic Violence Coalitions, which coordinate state- and territory-wide improvements within local communities, social service systems, and programming regarding the prevention and intervention of domestic violence.
 Every Coalition provides comprehensive training and technical assistance on a multitude of social, legal, and economic issues that affect victims’ safety and well-being.
 Coalitions partner with government, private industry, non-profit and faith-based communities, and other stakeholders to effectively coordinate and improve the safety-net of services available to victims and their dependents.

 Each State, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands and American Samoa, have a HHS-designated Domestic Violence Coalition.
 Each Coalition’s membership includes a majority of the primary-purpose domestic violence service providers in the State or Territory.
 Click here to find your State or Territorial Coalition.
 Many Tribes also have coalitions, but they are funded and operated differently.
 For more information, please contact the National Indigenous Women's Resource Center.